MPankajArun/Calender-Meeting-Schedular/README.md

 ### ToDo (Future Scope)

-* Add support for Delete and Update an Event based on id
+* Add support for Delete and Update an Event based on id.
-* Drag and Drop Support to Update meeting timings
+* Drag and Drop Support to Update meeting timings.
-* Write Integration test cases for view
+* Write Integration test cases for view.
-* Cosmetic changes to Calendar, Modal, and Form
+* Cosmetic changes to Calendar, Modal, and Form.
-* Make it responsible using bootstrap or any other library
+* Make it responsible using bootstrap or any other library.
 * Extend Event Object to include other properties such as Guests, Organizer etc.
 * Extend MeetingSchedular for Week, Month and Year.
 * Write API for Events.